matrix-construct/construct/doc/STYLE.md

 down the stack.

 * Object construction (logic in the initialization list, constructor body, etc) is actual real program logic.
-Object construction is **not something to just prepare some memory, like initializing it to zero**, leaving an instance somewhere for further functions to conduct operations on.
+Object construction is not something to just prepare some memory, like initializing it to zero, leaving an instance somewhere for further functions to conduct operations on.
 Your whole program could be running - the entire universe could be running - in some member initializer somewhere.
 The only way to error out of this is to throw, and it is perfectly legitimate to do so.

-* **Function bodies and return types should not be concerned with error handling and passing of such.
-They only cause and generate the errors.**
+* Function bodies and return types should not be concerned with error handling and passing of such.
+They only cause and generate the errors.

 * Try/catch style note: We specifically discourage naked try/catch blocks.
 In other words, **most try-catch blocks are of the